Mallacoota: Evacuation

 On 2 January the Royal Australian Navy arrived in Mallacoota bringing a small supply of essential medical supplies and 8000 litres of diesel fuel.
 On 3 January it commenced the large civil evacuation due to hundreds of kilometres of the damaged road preventing access to Mallacoota and surrounding towns.
 Nearly 1000 people and pets were evacuated on HMAS Choules with a 20-hour trip to Hastings.
 There was far fewer than the initially estimated numbers, with as few as 3,000 people in the region at the time the fires hit.
 A further 450 people were evacuated by the Royal Australian Air Force once visibility allowed for air evacuation.

 On 5 January the fires threatening Mallacoota were feared to have joined up with the Batemans Bay fires and were threatening the town of Eden, New South Wales.

 Recovery

 Roads for residents opened on the 18 January to allow them to cross the border to New South Wales to buy supplies.
 The Australia Day weekend provided an opportunity for campers and visitors to return in convoys to collect their belongings, but were required to leave immediately.
 By 6 February all roads into Mallacoota were opened.

 Climate

 Mallacoota has an oceanic climate (Cfb) according to Köppen system.
-Unusually warm winter temperatures can be caused by the foehn effect, which typically occurs on the region's coastal plains.
+Unusually warm winter temperatures are attributed to the foehn effect.